 Bamboo natural dental floss would work as an inexpensive stocking stuffer.
 This one pictured above from Me Mother Earth comes in a cute refillable bamboo case and you only have to splurge $12 for 75 yards.
 That amount lasts me ages.

-You can also find organic ear swabs with no plastic, organic sunscreens for snorkeling around coral reefs, and natural lip balm in recycled plastic tubes.
+You can also find organic ear swabs with no plastic in their own travel case, organic sunscreens for snorkeling around coral reefs, and natural lip balm in recycled plastic tubes.
 (You can find the Burt’s Bees brand all over the place.)

 One Essential for the World Traveler: a Water Purifier

-If someone takes off for a year-long trip around the world, but the time they’ve finished they could easily have sent four single-use plastic water bottles per day into Mother Earth’s mouth, which comes out to 1,460 over the course of a year.
+If someone takes off for a year-long trip around the world, by the time they’ve finished they could easily have sent four single-use plastic water bottles per day into Mother Earth’s mouth, which comes out to 1,460 over the course of a year.
 If they’re mostly traveling in hot places, the number would be even higher.
 They can bring that down close to zero though by pairing a reusable water bottle with a filter or purifier.

 My all-time favorite is the SteriPen, now owned by Katadyn, a company that makes a whole range of purifiers.
 It works with UV light and has never failed me, whether I’ve dipped it in third-world tap water or what’s flowing down a mountain in a stream.
 It’s compact and easy to use.

 One that I’ve been using a few years now is an integrated purifier and bottle from CrazyCap.
 The cap itself is the purifier and it works with UV light like the SteriPen.
 You can attach the rechargeable cap to any Swell-type bottle you love already, or you can pick out a bottle and cap combo from them from a variety of colors.

 Here is a more detailed post with some of the best water purifiers and filters for travelers.

-Other Items That Reduce the Use of Throwaway Plastic
+Other Sustainable Travel Items That Reduce the Use of Throwaway Plastic